-The computer will prompt for RF and the computer will assume a value of 1
+The computer will prompt for RF and the computer will input a default value of 1.

 After keying in the airplane's empty weight and arm, the next step is to calculate the weight and balance for the aircraft at takeoff.
 For this example, we'll assume the following load: